-- This is NOT intended as a high-output defroster.
-If the system is left off during prolonged periods of snow and ice accumulation, it will likely take MANY HOURS of operation to thaw the system. - 4.1.3 The conductors are covered with medium heat cover Lexan is good to 250°F (121°C) as a precaution against the unlikely event of the heater wire making contact with the inside of the conductor cover.
-The system is designed to have an output of 4.5-7.6 Watts per Foot (15-25 Watts per Meter).
+- This is not intended as a high-output defroster.
+If the system is left off during prolonged periods of snow and ice accumulation, it will likely take MANY HOURS of operation to thaw the system. - 4.1.3 The conductors are covered with medium heat cover (Lexan good to 250°F) as a precaution against the unlikely event of the heater wire making contact with the inside of the conductor bar.
+The systems are designed to have an output of 4.5-7.6 Watts per foot (15-25 Watts per Meter).